StevenYuan666/StevenYuan666/README.md

 ### Hi there 👋
 ### This is Steven, a beginner for programming.
-I'm form China and studying in Montreal right now.
+I'm from China and studying in Montreal right now.
 ### - 🔭 I’m currently studing at McGill University, major in CS, and minor in both Maths and Stats ...
 ### - 🌱 I’m currently learning python, Java, Data Structure, Algorithms, System,
 ### - 👯 I’m cooperating with my friends on some personal projects